randompersononinternet69/g2fm-continued/README.md

 - Windows Installer unattend support
 - Monitor hardware feature (press F1 while in any g2fm menu)
 - Very customizable
+- Can still run, even after the disk is changed, since it runs in RAM!
+- Can be run from any type of writable drive that has at least 64 MB of storage

 Based on: [a1ive's grub2 file manager](https://github.com/a1ive/grub2-filemanager)